 The most important part of an LTD case is your medical records.
 Here are some of the issues that typically come up in a claim with respect to medical evidence in support of the claim:

-Here is sample denial language used by Unum in a claim: “[T]he FCE findings were noted and evaluated during the medical review process.
+Here is a sample of the denial language used by Unum in a claim: “[T]he FCE findings were noted and evaluated during the medical review process.
 Based on our review findings, there are no exams, laboratory testing, specialty evaluation, medication changes or imaging to support the level of impairment [the claimant] describes and the decisions to deny benefits on her claims are appropriate.”

-- Regular Medical Treatment: It is nearly impossible to win a long-term disability case without obtaining regular medical treatment.
-Your insurer expects your claim to be well supported by medical records, and will expect to see evidence of regular, ongoing visits to your primary care physician and other medical specialists (as appropriate).
-If you suffer from a mental / psychiatric condition (such as depression or anxiety), the insurance company will expect you to see a mental health provider, preferably a psychiatrist or psychologist, at least once a month.
+- Regular Medical Treatment: It is nearly impossible to win a long term disability case without obtaining regular medical treatment.
+Your insurer expects your claim to be well supported by medical records and will expect to see evidence of regular, ongoing visits to your primary care physician and other medical specialists (as appropriate).
+If you suffer from a mental/psychiatric condition (such as depression or anxiety), the insurance company will expect you to see a mental health provider, preferably a psychiatrist or psychologist, at least once a month.
 If you have a physical medical impairment, the insurance company will expect to see evidence that you are visiting the doctor on a regular basis and that your doctor is ordering objective tests, including x-rays, MRIs, or CT scans, whenever possible.